 Revenue is the lifeblood of a business.
 You need to watch this flow carefully.
 The health of a business is often measured by their bookings to collections ratio.
 Investors also look for a Book to Bill ratio, i.e. the ratio of bookings to billings in a period.
 For example, if you had bookings of $110, and billed $100 to customers for products or services delivered in a quarter, your Book to Bill ratio is 1.1.
 Investors look for Book to Bill ratio above 1, since it implies a growing demand for your product or service.

 Hardware businesses are known to “stuff the channels” during the last few weeks of a quarter or a fiscal year so they can show greater revenue recognition.
-It used to happen in software business as well, when software was sold in shrink-wrapped packages.
-But now most software is sold online either as a one-time download or as a SaaS subscription.
+This used to happen in the software industry as well back when software was sold in shrink-wrapped packages.
+But now, most software is sold online either as a one-time download or as a SaaS subscription.

 The Securities and Exchange Commission (SEC) regulates accounting rules for companies in the United States.
 They have established clear guidelines for revenue recognition that your CPA should be aware of.
 At a minimum, you should know the above four terms, and know how to describe your business in those terms.